 After filling up the gas tank

-Even if you realize after filling more than 5% of the tank capacity, the problem is still manageable.
+Even if you realize this after filling more than 5% of the tank capacity, the problem is still manageable.
 All you have to do is turn off the engine and contact a tow truck.
 Tow the car to a service station and drain the fuel tank.
 After that, flush the tank and fill it with gasoline, and you’re good to go.

 After engine ignition

 If you start the engine after filling it with diesel, immediately switch it off.
 Tow the car to a service center and drain and flush the tank.
-Since you start the engine, the fuel lines require a thorough cleanse with gasoline.
+Since you start the engine, the fuel lines require a thorough cleansing with gasoline.
 You should also clean the spark plugs.
 After that, you may fill up the gas tank like usual.

 After driving around for a while

 It is the worst of all possible outcomes.
 The first thing you should do is park the car safely and turn off the engine.
 Call for roadside assistance and have the vehicle transported to the nearest service station.
 To avoid fuel contamination, have the fuel tank and fuel lines cleaned and flushed with gasoline.
-You should also replace the gasoline filter to avoid more difficulties.
+You should also replace the gasoline filter to avoid further difficulties.
 After that, you may fill up the gasoline tank and drive around more.

 How to avoid the mix-up in the future